Location: Briarcliffe College, Bethpage, N.Y.

 It was also mentioned that LIDXA member Emil, KD1F, President of the Radio Central Amateur Radio Club, and also ARRL DXCC Card Checker for the Hudson Division, would be shortly moving up to Connecticut.

 Marty mentioned that about twenty members and XYLs showed up at the Holiday Party meeting on December 7, 2005 at Mary’s Backyard restaurant in Bethpage.
 The food was excellent and all participants had a good time.

 Pat spoke briefly about the success of this year’s Ham Radio University (HRU) 2006, held on Sunday, January 8, 2006 at the Briarcliffe College in Bethpage.
 It was reported that almost 500 people attended this years’ event–a record attendance.
 Featured were 25 different forums covering all areas of ham radio.
 A number of members of the club presented the following topics for our two-hour “DX Program” presentation, hosted by NN2C:

 · DX Propagation–Working DX at the Low Point of the Sunspot Cycle––K2MFY, Ed

 · Award Hunting–IOTAs, Lighthouses, Ships, Submarines––NN2C, Marty

 · LIDXA/General DX Information––W2FGD, Marv

-This meeting concluded early at 9:30 PM after all the scheduled business and entertainment had finished.
-The next meeting will be held on February 18, 2005.
+This meeting concluded at around 10 PM after all the scheduled business and entertainment had finished.
+The next regularly scheduled meeting for the LIDXA is on Friday, February 17, 2006.

 Ed Whitman, K2MFY